 What about you?

-But like those kids have so eloquently said time and time again, this isn’t a political issue.
+Like those kids have said time and time again, this isn’t a political issue.
 Or it shouldn’t be.

 The movement these kids have managed to get rolling in such a short amount of time is truly impressive.